JBildstein/SpiderEye/README.md

 Further examples can be found in the `Examples` folder

+#### Windows 10 Edge and localhost

+The WebViewControl based on Edge does not allow localhost addresses for security reasons.
+More info [here](https://msdn.microsoft.com/en-us/library/windows/apps/hh780593.aspx).
+To get around that restriction for development (e.g. to use the Angular dev server or similar), call this in the command line:\
+`checknetisolation LoopbackExempt -a -n=Microsoft.Win32WebViewHost_cw5n1h2txyewy`

 ## Development

 To build the project you'll need an up-to-date version of Visual Studio 2017 or Visual Studio Code as well as the .Net Core SDK 2.2.
 You can develop and run the project on all platforms but only if you target .Net Core/Standard.
-Building for Windows requires .Net 4.6.2 and WPF which is not available on Linux and macOS.
+Building for Windows requires .Net 4.6.2, WPF and the Windows 10 SDK.

 ## Contributing
 Please check first if there is already an open issue or pull request before creating a new one.